 An aerator is a small device at the end of bathroom and kitchen sink faucets that has a mixer screen, a collar, and a neoprene gasket.
-Sometimes, the assembly will include a plastic or metal disk with a small hole to restrict flow to a water-saving 1.5 GPM (gallons per minute.
-All bathroom and kitchen sink faucets today come with aerators.
+Sometimes, the assembly will include a plastic or metal disk with a small hole to restrict flow to a water-saving 1.5 GPM (gallons per minute).
+All modern bathroom and kitchen sink faucets come with aerators.

 The main purpose of these devices is to limit splashing and to help water taste better by introducing oxygen.
-Aerators are not needed for garden hoses or exterior hose bibs and in fact will only hamper their performance.
+Aerators are not needed for garden hoses or exterior hose bibs and in fact, they will only hamper their performance.
 Shower faucets and bathtub faucets do not require aerators, either.